-(3) Securities lending transactions are included in payables to from brokers, dealers, and clearing organizations on the consolidated statement of financial condition.
-See Note 3 in the notes to our consolidated statement of financial condition for additional information on payables to brokers, dealers, and clearing organizations.
+(3) Securities lending transactions are included in payables to brokers, dealers, and clearing organizations in the consolidated statement of financial condition.
+See Note 3 in the notes to our consolidated financial statements for additional information on payables to brokers, dealers, and clearing organizations.